 As spring begins to fill the city with colorful flowers, the time is perfect to visit Rome’s Protestant Cemetery, sometimes referred to as the Non-Catholic (Acattolico in Italian) or English Cemetery.
 Whether it’s a sunny day or you can even wait for a slightly rainy day, here you will find inspiration for some romantic shots.
 Located in the Testaccio neighborhood in the shade of the Pyramid of Caius Caestius, this graveyard was open for the people who didn’t belong to the Catholic religion.

 Notables buried in the non-Catholic Cemetery of Rome

-A wealthy collection of artists, writers, poets, philosophers and ordinary people are buried in Rome’s Non-Catholic Cemetery.
-Most are foreigners, resting here because they don’t belong to the Catholic creed, but there are also graves of Italian people, both famous and ordinary citizens.
-Among the most distinguished Italians that here found eternal rest is Antonio Gramsci, one of my very favorite politicians, philosophers, writers and thinkers, who died in 1937 after ten years of Fascist imprisonment.
+A wealthy collection of artists, writers, poets, philosophers, and ordinary people are buried in Rome’s Non-Catholic Cemetery.
+Most people resting here are foreigners, but there are also graves of Italian people, both famous and ordinary citizens.
+Among the most distinguished Italians that here found eternal rest is Antonio Gramsci, one of my very favorite politicians, philosophers, writers, and thinkers, who died in 1937 after ten years of Fascist imprisonment.

 A suggestive mix of pagan symbols and different religions and traditions, while this cemetery might not be a straightforward attraction, should you actually visit the non-Catholic cemetery in Rome, it will no doubt make for an unconventional stop.